 Joshua and His Ball

 Imagine you’re in the backyard with your son.
 He loses his ball under the deck.
 What do you do?
-As adults, we often rush to solve his problem.
+As adults, we often rush to solve the problem.

 The Reggio-inspired way

 OBSERVATION: Our Educator stands back and observes, recognizing this as a teachable moment.
-Rather than solving Joshua’s problem, she deliberately allows him time and space to solve his own problem.
-She takes a few photos, makes some notes and asks open ended questions to help guide Joshua to a solution.
+Rather than solving Joshua’s problem, she deliberately allows him time and space to explore different solutions.
+She takes a few photos, makes some notes and asks open-ended questions to help guide Joshua to a solution.

 DOCUMENTATION & ONGOING LEARNING: Joshua’s teacher documents this learning by displaying the photographs in the classroom at eye level so Joshua and his friends can be reminded of the challenge and their success.
 This is consistent with the pedagogy supported by the Ministry of Education’s “How Does Learning Happen?”.